 Private equity investors tend to favor established companies, with proven track records and business models.
 In some cases, they may also buy into firms with solid fundamentals that are struggling for one reason or another.
 Often, these are firms that have hit a ceiling and stalled for whatever reason or need capital to access new markets for further growth.
 Some late stage venture capital deals can resemble a more traditional private equity investment, with firms attempting to use the additional capital to consolidate before attempting an Initial Public Offering.

 A private equity investment house will buy a stake in the company, providing a fresh infusion of capital — sometimes in exchange for a controlling interest in the company.
 Private equity firms also tend to take a hands-on approach in managing the companies they take over.
 Their goal is to achieve more efficiency in the way the company conducts its business, to minimize its use of capital, maximize its cash flow and expand its profitability.

-The minimum private equity investment is typically around USD 100 million – but there have been much larger ones – and can be structured as a combination of debt and equity.
+The minimum private equity investment is typically around $100M and can be structured as a combination of debt and equity.
 Private equity tends to be cash intensive because a lot of money is required to gain control of a company and keep it running until it can be sold at a profit.

 Venture capital firms are focused on the search for the “next big thing.”
 Companies they consider can either be in the startup phase, or already up and running, but in need of scaling up.

 Where private equity deals typically involve a controlling stake, venture capital funds tend to buy smaller, non-controlling interests, at least at early stages.
 Further down the road, as more investors are involved in future rounds of funding, the actual founder may end up losing control.